farhanmark/project/README.md

 Pages and Features (subject to change)
 ======================================
 - [x] Home
-    - [x] Put a shortcut to this page from every other page
+    - [x] Shortcut to this page from every other page to login
     - [x] Select user at start of the session and keep track of the user through session
 - [x] Random file upload/download page
     - [x] Allow users to upload and download files